-In any economy, homeowners have to decide when and why to make improvements to their property.
-In this down economy, widely described as a buyer’s market, those decisions are even more critical.
+Homeowners have to decide when and why to make home improvements to their property.
+In a down economy, widely described as a buyer’s market, those decisions are even more critical.
 Realtor Fritz Pfister shares suggestions for low- and no-cost home improvements that will help your house sell.

 Make a good first impression.
 “Clean sells,” says Pfister, who specializes in residential listings, hosts a weekly real estate radio program and offers two home-selling seminars throughout the year.
 “Really clean sells even better.
 And don’t forget to keep the home as clean every day as the day you went on the market.”